|

 very low for a few days, you will probably survive the very horrible fate that awaits the

 unprotected victims of nuclear explosions.
+Remember, 90% of the radiation from fallout is

 cost, motivation, distractions, fear, etc. We all have many things to do in life besides